On this page:

-Then, the next thing you start thinking about is can it get repaired?
-And, how much will it cost?
-The national average to fix a furnace is $285, and most spend between $175 and $400.
+The national average to fix a furnace is $50 to $300 for an electric furnace or $300 to $1,200 for a gas, oil, or propane furnace.
 Of course, there are numerous variables, such as the type of furnace and what part malfunctioned.

 Replacing an Old Furnace

 The price of replacing an old furnace with a new furnace depends on the fuel it burns.
-In most cases though, a new furnace costs between $2,000 to $5,000.
+In most cases, though, a new furnace costs between $2,000 to $10,000.

 The cost of repairing your home furnace will depend mainly on its brand and model.